Why an Office Needs a Professional Espresso Machine?

 Rancilio Epoca S

-The machine has a durable ABS plastic over steel frame and the body is stainless steel.
-The scratch resistant body helps maintaining the great look of the machine.
+The machine has a durable ABS plastic over the steel frame and the body is stainless steel.
+The scratch resistant body helps to maintain the great look of the machine.

 This machine can serve in a busy restaurant or a bar, so it will be more than adequate for your office

 Most likely, a machine like the Breville BES980XL Oracle will be a great fit for the non-superautomatic option, read my review below.
 If the Breville Oracle is out of your budget range, a great alternative is the Breville BES920XL, which has a dual boiler; that means virtually no waiting between your espresso shot and steaming the milk for your latte.